themuz/vmrLite/README.md

     2016-02-04 renamed the free variable (with expression evaluation) from "vm" -> "root" 2016-02-04 removed module.__dirname as in-consistent with CommonJS (use require.cwd as a replacement)

-#### TODO
-- Enhance evalWith, to look for plain properties, before using the more complex evaluation using "new Function"